These honey roasted cinnamon pecans make a delicious snack or gift and are wonderful as a topping for salads or desserts.

-- In a bowl, combine the pecans and honey and mix together till well coated.
-Then spread the pecans out on the parchment paper in a single layer.
+- In a bowl mix 125 grams pecan halves with 3 tablespoons honey*till well coated, then spread the pecans out on the parchment paper in a single layer.

-- In a small bowl, combine the sugar with cinnamon, salt and ground pepper and sprinkle over the pecans.
+- In a small bowl combine 1 tablespoon sugar with ½ teaspoon ground cinnamon, a pinch salt and a pinch pepper and sprinkle over the pecans.